Dental Bridge Cost in 2024: Types, Factors & Insurance

 Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs)

-If you have a high-deductible health insurance plan, you may be able to use HSA or FSA funds to pay for dental expenses like bridges.
-These accounts allow you to set aside pre-tax dollars for qualifying medical and dental expenses.
+If you have a high-deductible health plan, you might use HSA or FSA funds for dental expenses like bridges.
+These accounts enable you to allocate pre-tax dollars for qualifying medical and dental costs.

 Conclusion